ranfysvalle02/cnn-transfer-learning/README.md

 By leveraging these pre-learned features, we can **fine-tune** the upper layers to classify shapes.
 This allows us to adapt the model for our specific task without retraining the entire network from scratch.

+## **The Computational Benefits**

+Training a deep neural network from scratch can be computationally expensive, especially when dealing with large datasets or complex models.
+Using pre-trained layers can offer significant computational savings:

+* **Reduced Training Time:** As mentioned above, training the upper layers is much faster than training the entire network from scratch.
+* **Lower Hardware Requirements:** Smaller models or lower-resolution images can be used, reducing the computational demands on hardware.
+* **Energy Efficiency:** Less computational work means less energy consumption.

 ## Why Use Transfer Learning for Shape Classification?

 Transfer learning brings several benefits to the table, especially for tasks involving simple or synthetic data like shape classification: